 In my work as a therapist, I often see different personality aspects of self showing up in people's artwork.
-I have seen this same phenomenon in my own expressive art - especially my collage work.
+I have seen this same phenomenon in my own expressive art.
 We all have aspects of ourselves that long to grow forward, while other aspects (still hurting) want to hold back.
 The most important thing to understand if you are considering doing "parts work" is that every part of yourself is trying to help you in some way.

 The Infusion Integration Process